justinnhli/oxy-cs-catalog/catalog.md

 ## COMP 313: Computer Graphics

-FIXME edit course description to ensure basic multi-variate functions is covered

-The key to the animation and videogame industries is the ability to display simulated worlds in real time.
-Starting with representing 3D space, this course will teach students the data structures and algorithms, such as quadtrees, texture mapping, and ray tracing, to create photorealistic images.
+The key to the animation and video game industries is the ability to display simulated worlds in real time.
+Starting with representing 3D space, this course will teach students the mathematics, data structures, and algorithms to create photorealistic images.
+Topics covered include multi-variate functions, quad- and oct-trees, texture mapping, and ray tracing.

 Sub-field: INTERFACES